Skoda Scala hatchback - Engines, drive & performance

 If you have a real passion for driving, the Skoda Scala’s driving experience and performance may not excite you.
 You might want to overlook it for a car with more precise handling, such as the Ford Focus, SEAT Leon or Honda Civic.
 However, that shouldn’t mean the Scala should be dismissed entirely; we expect that most people will enjoy its composed drive and its accurate steering, despite a relative lack of feel.

 The six-speed manual gearbox is pleasant to use, with slick changes and a short-ish action.
 You won’t find it an effort or a chore to change gear, but a seven-speed dual-clutch DSG automatic gearbox is also available for extra cost.
 We didn’t find it to be as impressive as the same gearbox in the Volkswagen Golf, perhaps suggesting it has been configured differently.
+It's perfectly fine on the move but suffers the usual DSG trait of being slightly jerky at low speeds.
 Unless you need an automatic, we’d recommend sticking with the manual gearbox.

 While the Scala won’t necessarily provide excitement, everything works as it should and the driving experience feels mature and secure.
 It’s certainly not the worst-driving hatchback, by any stretch of the imagination, and will be fine for most buyers.